OscarKoo/QueueExecutor/README.md

 ***Catcher*** is a high performance non-blocking in-memory async notification

-You can make a notification many times in the previous step, and the catcher will receive the notification only once in the following step, and decide what to do.
+You can make a notification many times in the previous step, and the catcher will receive the notification at least once in the following step, and decide what to do.

 **Notice:** If you set more than one catcher, the rest of them will only get to work when the fisrt one get busy.